Capterra and Software Advice

 What to look for:

-• Linkage between root cause analysis and action plans.
+• Root cause analysis linked directly to corrective action plans.

 Example: